Demand Planning

 Unlike static rules or fixed thresholds, this method:

-⏱️ Continuously scans future risk windows
+Continuously scans future risk windows to identify potential issues before they occur.

-🔁 Simulates allocation scenarios under different constraints
+Simulates allocation scenarios under different constraints to find optimal solutions.

-🧠 Learns from past demand-supply patterns
+Learns from past demand-supply patterns to improve future predictions.

 It's not just automation.
 It's actionable intelligence, delivered just in time.